bosim/xVasFMC/README.md

 Author(s)
 =================

+Past developers of VasFMC:

+* Alex Wemmer,
+* Philipp Münzel for the X-Plane plugin,
-* Alex Wemmer and the VAS project team
+* the VAS project team.

 Current maintainer of the Code: